OHDSI/ImageWG/README.md

 > Extending the OMOP Common Data Model to integrate medical imaging data for reproducible, multimodal observational research.

 The group, formed in 2021, brings together imaging informaticians, clinical researchers, and observational health scientists.
-We developed the **Medical Imaging Common Data Model (MI-CDM)** — a structural extension of OMOP CDM introducing two new tables (`Image_occurrence`, `Image_feature`) to represent imaging studies, acquisition metadata, and derived features while preserving linkage to clinical data.
+We developed the **Medical Imaging Common Data Model (MI-CDM)**, a structural extension of OMOP CDM introducing two new tables (`Image_occurrence`, `Image_feature`) to represent imaging studies, acquisition metadata, and derived features while preserving linkage to clinical data.

 ---